 There is also the Ministry of Commerce and Industries, in which the General Directorate of Electronic Commerce controls the licensing of cryptocurrency exchange platforms.
 Finally, the National Securities Commission (CNV) in Panama keeps an eye on the crypto-related securities in the country and their compliance with applicable laws.

 The procedure of obtaining a crypto license in Panama normally does not take more than 2 months.
-If all the required documentation is in place and no additional comments from the regulator are received, it is possible to finalise the whole process in under 6-7 weeks.
+If all the required documentation is in place and no additional comments from the regulator are received, it is possible to finalize the whole process in under 6-7 weeks.
 In the most optimistic scenario, and depending on the workload of the regulator, you can register your crypto company in Panama in around 1 business week.

-When it comes to ongoing obligations of licensed crypto entities in Panama, there are not many of them and they are all exceptionally light.
+When it comes to ongoing obligations of crypto currency license entities in Panama, there are not many of them and they are all exceptionally light.
 First of all, constant compliance with AML-CFT and KYC standards is a mandatory requirement.
 Even though it is recommended to keep books and financial records, there is no obligation, at the moment, to report them to the authorities or submit annual records.
 Auditing of a company is not required either.
 If you hire an experienced lawyer, they can assist your company with keeping its financial profile clear at all times.